dhable/caffeinatedideas.com/_posts/2014-02-17-javascript-dependency-injection-pattern.md

 ### Dependency Injection ###

-In a nutshell, dependency injection favors accepting external classes and module references as parameters.
+In a nutshell, [dependency injection][DI] favors accepting external classes and module references as parameters.
 In code:

 {% prism javascript linenos %}